globality-corp/nodule-graphql/src/services/README.md

 # Services

 `nodule-graphql` allows you to wrap your OpenAPI client implementations to add modifications to all defined endpoints.

 ## Usage

+All usage details can be found below.

-1. OpenAPI Clients Container Name
+### OpenAPI Clients Container Name
     All of OpenAPI clients that are to be converted into wrapped services need to be bound to a container.
     The default name of `clients` can be used for the container or can be overridden by binding to `clientsName`: